GandalfGrey123/py-chat-room/README.md

 ## Brief summary

-This is a simply chat program written in python
+This is a simple chat program written in python

+####  implementation brief

 py-chat-room implements asynchronous IO to handle chat messaging and multiple user connections

 py-chat-room uses sub processing to create multiple chat rooms

+implements a simple username creation and user inbox email system using text files

 ***